-Thus spoke the crafty Michael, and the others assented at once, some because they were anxious to visit Holland, and others for the sake of the expected profit.
+Thus spoke the crafty Michael, and the others assented at for the sake of the expected profit.

 One only of the gang was honest, and warned them against exposing their master's property to danger, or cheating him out of the higher price; but the others would not listen, and forgot his words, though Hollander Michael did not.